tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 Before you begin, check device-independent [prerequisites](./build_and_run.md#prerequisites).

-In the case of i.MX8, Ghaf deployment contains of creating a bootable SD card with a first-stage bootloader (Tow-Boot) and creating USB media with the Ghaf image:
+In the case of i.MX8, Ghaf deployment consists of creating a bootable SD card with a first-stage bootloader (Tow-Boot) and USB media with the Ghaf image.:

 1. To build and flash [**Tow-Boot**](https://github.com/tiiuae/Tow-Boot) bootloader:

     ```
     $ git clone https://github.com/tiiuae/Tow-Boot.git && cd Tow-Boot